 I have heard that you should not cancel credit cards because it will hurt your score.
 In this case, would it be advisable for me to cancel these small credit cards anyway in order to improve my socre?
 Trent

 Dear Trent: Crazy, isn’t it?
 If you have too much open credit, that’s a negative.
-If you close too many accounts at the same time, that can be a negative because you’ve screwed up that delicate ratio of debt-to-available-credit or utilization rate.
-I can only imagine that you have so much available credit, you’ve tipped the scales in a way that is keeping your score down.
+If you close too many accounts simultaneously, that can be a negative because you’ve screwed up that delicate debt-to-available credit or utilization rate ratio.
+I can only imagine that you have so much available credit, you’ve tipped the scales in a way that keeps your score down.

 Playing with a full deck

 Dear Mary: I just got my credit report and see I have many open accounts I haven’t used in years.
 How do I go about getting those puppies off?